jinying-che/jinying-che.github.io/content/posts/algorithm/dynamic_programming.md

 #### 1. Identify a **DP** problem, Identify the **subproblems**
 1. refer to two key attributes
-2. transfer the real world probelm to the math model, e.g. [Best Time to Buy and Sell Stock](https://leetcode.com/problems/best-time-to-buy-and-sell-stock/description/), actaully in the math world, which means to find the min and max value of the array, which is a significant dynamic problem flag.
+2. transfer the real world probelm to the math model
 #### 2. Decide a state expression with the Least parameters
 Determine what information you need to represent the solution to each subproblem.
 This is often done using a state vector or matrix.
 #### 3. Formulate state and transition relationships